Table of Contents

 Example:

-Please note: Translations cannot currently be added in the Visualiser.
+Note: Translations cannot currently be added in the Visualiser.
 However, existing keys can be used.

 Configuration examples

-• Adjust the position, light.intensity and light.color.
+- Adjust the position, light.intensity and light.colour.

 Example for controlling several values simultaneously (commented in the code with 'alias list'):